Sean Mamola | June 5, 2026

 One of the most common questions luxury buyers ask is whether to choose new construction or a resale condo.
 The right answer depends on priorities, timeline, and investment goals.
-Global Luxury Specialist Sean Mamola has represented clients on both sides of this decision across South Beach, Mission Bay, and Yerba Buena, and the comparison below lays out the tradeoffs.
+As a Global Luxury Specialist, I have represented clients on both sides of this decision across South Beach, Mission Bay, and Yerba Buena, and the comparison below lays out the tradeoffs.

 New construction appeals to buyers who want to be the first owner, customize finishes, and enjoy modern systems backed by warranties.
 Builder warranties typically cover major systems for one to ten years, and newer buildings meet current codes for seismic safety, energy efficiency, and accessibility.
 Many also include the latest amenities, from electric-vehicle charging to smart-building technology.